MatthewCondon/MaritimeCyber_IR/Methodology/NMEA/Replay_Monitoring/Historical_Replay.md

 _This command has no output associated with it._

 # Sending NMEA Frames
-After converting the data into the Raw SocketCAN format, place it into a file.
-Using **canplayer**, send the data file onto the NMEA backbone.
+After the data is converted into the Raw SocketCAN format, place it into a file.
+Using ```canplayer```, send the data file onto the NMEA backbone.
 ```
 canplayer -I file.log -t
 ```